0xnogo/nogo/content/logs.md

 * finished rustlings
 * lecture on EVM
 * Pause the mempool watcher project to another project: on chain smart contracts analyzer
+#### 3-4
+* started the smart contract analyzer in rust
+* created a second brain notion doc.
+Will try to follow it to structurize my day